From the Provence of the Popes to the Luberon – Self-guided

 Day 1

 Welcome to Pointe-à-la-Croix, the starting point of your journey.
-At the crossroads between Quebec and New Brunswick, you will discover the beauty of the Restigouche River, which, like you in the coming days, flows into Chaleur Bay.
+At the border between Quebec and New Brunswick, you’ll discover the beauty of the Restigouche River, which, just like you in the coming days, flows into Chaleur Bay.

 Day 2

-The Restigouche River is beautiful, but we're here for Chaleur Bay!
-After traveling a few dozen kilometers along the river, the deep blue sea comes into view as you pass through Miguasha National Park.
-From this point on, you'll never want to leave the coast!
+The Restigouche River is certainly pretty, but we’re here for Baie-des-Chaleurs!
+After driving a few dozen kilometers along the river, the ocean comes into view as you enter Miguasha National Park.
+From that point on, you’ll be right by the sea the whole way!

 Day 3

 Carleton-sur-Mer, Maria, Gesgapegiag, New Richmond, Caplan, St-Siméon, Bonaventure.
-Option via St-Jules (41 or 45 miles).
+Alternative route via St-Jules (63 or 72 km).

-Today, the air smells of the sea on the roads of the Gaspé Peninsula!
-Maria, New Richmond, Saint-Siméon... the villages pass by and the road is smooth, allowing you to enjoy the majestic landscape that unfolds before you.
+Today, the air on the roads of the Gaspé Peninsula is filled with the fresh scent of the sea!
+Maria, New Richmond, Saint-Siméon… the villages roll by, and the road winds gently, allowing you to take in the majestic scenery unfolding before you.

 Day 4